Spicy sriracha sauce makes these 30-minute & 6-ingredient Roasted Sriracha Chickpeas the best vegan & gluten-free snack or topping to any meal.

 - This Quinoa Pesto bowl is full of roasted veggies, homemade vegan pesto, and tastes even better with crispy chickpeas on top!

 - Last, but not least, these sriracha chickpeas taste great on any salad as a crunchy topping.
-Adding them to this Arugula & Farro salad is always a good idea!
+I love them on this Vegan Quinoa Arugula Salad or on top of my favorite Mediterranean Orzo Salad.

 How to store roasted chickpeas